|

 272. silesia

-a sturdy twill-weave cotton fabric; used for pockets and linings
+a sturdy twill-weave cotton fabric

 273. silicate